ossf/scorecard/docs/faq.md

 ### What is the difference between Scorecard and other Code Scanning Tools?

-To determine exactly what are the differences it is important to analyse both tools and compare them.
-But, usually, the code scanning tools are focused on one or two specific types of vulnerabilities, while the Scorecard's Checks are focused on the overall security posture of the project.
+Usually, the code scanning tools are focused on one or two specific types of vulnerabilities, while the Scorecard's Checks are focused on the overall security posture of the project.
 That's because the Scorecard is related to the Security Best Practices and whether the project is following them or not.

 ## Check-Specific Questions